toin0u/DigitalOcean/README.md

 You need an `HttpAdapter` which is responsible to get data from DigitalOcean's RESTfull API.
 You can provide your own adapter by implementing `\DigitalOcean\HttpAdapter\HttpAdapterInterface`.

-Currently, there are the following adapters:
+Currently, these following adapters are available:

 * `CurlHttpAdapter` to use [cURL](http://php.net/manual/book.curl.php) - it's the default one.
 * `BuzzHttpAdapter` to use [Buzz](https://github.com/kriswallsmith/Buzz), a lightweight PHP 5.3 library for